ballerina-platform/module-ballerina-grpc/grpc-ballerina/Package.md

 ## Package Overview

-The gRPC library is one of the standard library packages of the<a target="_blank" href="https://ballerina.io /"> Ballerina </a> language.
+The `grpc` library is one of the standard library packages of the<a target="_blank" href="https://ballerina.io /"> Ballerina </a> language.

-This package provides support for the gRPC messaging protocol. gRPC is an inter-process communication technology that allows you to connect, invoke and operate distributed heterogeneous applications as easily as making a local function call.
-The gRPC protocol is layered over HTTP/2 and It uses Protocol Buffers for marshaling/unmarshaling messages.
-This makes gRPC, highly efficient on wire and a simple service definition framework.
+This package provides support for the gRPC messaging protocol. gRPC is an inter-process communication technology that allows you to connect, invoke, and operate distributed, heterogeneous applications as easily as making a local function call.
+The gRPC protocol is layered over HTTP/2 and uses Protocol Buffers for marshaling/unmarshaling messages.
+This makes gRPC highly efficient on wire and a simple service definition framework.

 ### Report Issues